-ABOUT The
+ABOUT The OLM Team

 Rare Black Lives Matter Too began as a group of three (3) RAM members and expanded to well over 50 active rare disease and chronic disability contributors that built the first two DEI industry-focused solutions.

-The OLM DEI Initiative is dedicated to developing MEANINGFUL SOLUTIONS that allow for the development and maintenance of TRUST with the overall goal of eliminating the silos and subsequent misinformation that has plagued the rare disease advocacy environment for over three decades.
+The OLM Initiative is dedicated to developing MEANINGFUL SOLUTIONS that allow for the development and maintenance of TRUST with the overall goal of eliminating the silos and subsequent misinformation that has plagued the rare disease advocacy environment for over three decades.

 Given the world's brutal history of institutionalized human hierarchal systems, trust in the healthcare and therapeutic development industries is justifiably limited.
 However, the Rare Advocacy Movement has proven, through several mutually beneficial collaborative partnerships, that trust and respect can be earned when both parties engage in respectful, transparent and authentic collaborations, where community-based stakeholders are valued as equals to industry-based stakeholders.